willstocks/SCSS-Everywhere/README.md

-# IntelliSense for CSS class names in HTML
+# IntelliSense for CSS,SCSS class names in HTML and Slim

+> Note: This is drop-in replacement for https://github.com/zignd/HTML-CSS-Class-Completion

 A Visual Studio Code extension that provides CSS class name completion for the HTML `class` attribute based on the definitions found in your workspace or external files referenced through the `link` element.